Generalizations of The Finite Height Criterion for Local Tabularity: Logics of finite modal depth

 \subsection{Computing the modal depth: basic semantic tool}

-\begin{theorem} Let $\clF$ be a class of Kripke frames, $L$ its logic.
+For a class $\clF$ of frames, its {\em transitivity index $\tra{\clF}$} is defined as the transitivity index $\tra{L}$ of its logic $L=\Log{\clF}$. \begin{theorem} Let $\clF$ be a class of Kripke frames, $L$ its logic.
 Then \end{theorem} \begin{proof} Let $\md{\clF}=d$.
 Assume that $d$ is finite, for otherwise there is nothing to prove.
-In this case the logic $L$ of $\clF$ is locally tabular (Proposition \ref{prop:md-lt}), and so $m=\tra{\clF}$ is finite as well (Proposition \ref{prop:pretr}).
+In this case the logic $L$ of $\clF$ is locally tabular by \eqref{eq:find-lf}, and so $m=\tra{\clF}$ is finite as well (Proposition \ref{prop:pretr}).

 Let $k<\omega$.
 Like in Theorem \ref{thm:md:disjclosed}, we consider an exact $k$-model $M$ of $L$, which is the disjoint sum of a family of $k$-models $(M_i)_{i\in I}$, whose frames $F_i$ are in $\clF$.
 Let $Y_i$ be the domain of $M_i$.